projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    # cat /proc/bus/input/devices | grep mouse

 * **-s 7,ahci,cd:/root/img/Windows10.iso**:
   This is the IOS image used to install Windows 10.
-It appears as a cdrom device.
+It appears as a CD-ROM device.
 Make sure that the slot ID **7** points to your win10 ISO path.

 * **-s 8,ahci,cd:/root/img/winvirtio.iso**:
-  This is cdrom device to install the virtio Windows driver.
+  This is CD-ROM device to install the virtio Windows driver.
 Make sure it points to your VirtIO ISO path.

 * **-s 9,passthru,0/14/0**:
   This is to passthrough the USB controller to Windows.